 I speak from experience as I grew up just over the border from north Wales in Chester.
-A lot of my childhood and early adult life was spent visiting various places in Wales, especially in the country’s north.
+A lot of my childhood and early adult life was spent visiting all the various nice places in Wales, especially in the country’s north.

-You’ll be surprised by how many stunning places in Wales exist.
+You’ll be surprised by how many amazing things to see in Wales there are.
 From the incredible Snowdonia National Park to the big cities of Cardiff and Swansea in the south and the beautiful towns of Portmeirion and Llangollen, you won’t be short of places to explore in Wales.

-If you’re looking for inspiration for places to see in Wales or curious about what you can find in the country, this is the guide for you!
+If you’re looking for inspiration for places to go in Wales or curious about what you can find in the country, this is the guide for you!